-AEW’s Brandi Rhodes Flaunts Her Physique & Admits To Missing Sexy Shoots In Throwback Bathing Suit Photo
+AEW's Brandi Rhodes Flaunts Her Physique & Admits To Missing Sexy Shoots In Throwback Bathing Suit Photo

-AEW’s chief branding officer, Brandi Rhodes, was in a nostalgic mood over the weekend as she took to Instagram and shared a sexy throwback snap with her 825,000 followers, much to their delight.
-The pic was taken prior to her becoming pregnant last year, and she noted how she missed those simpler times occasionally.
+Brandi Rhodes, AEW's chief branding officer, was in a nostalgic mood over the weekend as she took to Instagram and shared a sexy throwback snap with her 825,000 followers, much to their delight.
+The pic was taken prior to her pregnancy last year, and she noted how she missed those simpler times.

 As Wrestling Inc pointed out, Brandi and Cody Rhodes announced that they were having their first child together on a recent episode of AEW Dynamite.
-While the couple is over the moon about the news, Brandi’s latest upload saw her confessing to longing for the life she had beforehand in the accompanying caption.
+While the couple is over the moon about the news, Brandi's latest upload saw her confessing in the accompanying caption to longing for the life she had beforehand.

-Brandi talked about missed training and competing in a wrestling ring.
-She also noted how she’s had to postpone her alcohol-centric Youtube series Shot of Brandi and stop attending theme parks, which she used to frequent with her husband.
-However, the purpose behind her photo choice was to highlight how it’s been a while since she’s taken part in a sexy photoshoot and inform like-minded mothers that they’ll be able to get back to their hobbies someday.
+Brandi talked about missing training and competing in a wrestling ring.
+She also noted how she's had to postpone her alcohol-centric Youtube series Shot of Brandi and stop attending theme parks, which she used to frequent with her husband.
+However, the purpose behind her photo choice was to highlight how it's been a while since she's taken part in a sexy photoshoot and inform like-minded mothers that they'll eventually be able to get back to their hobbies.

 "You are so right!
 I hated being pregnant, even after it was a dream come true to become pregnant.
 Now I can't imagine what my life would have been without my daughter," wrote one Instagram user.